aeternity/protocol/epoch/api/channels_api_usage.md

 ```
 With this the withdrawal sequence is complete and the channel can continue with
 other updates.
 Note that the withdraw transaction's `round` and `state_hash`
-are the one considered latest from the channel's perspective.
+are the ones considered latest from the channel's perspective.
 For example the
 next correct off-chain update/deposit/withdrawal shall have a withdraw
 transaction's `round` plus one.